Frequent Questions About the Regulation of Used Cathode Ray Tubes (CRTs) and CRT Glass

 However, if these materials - that is used CRTs or CRT glass from households or from VSQGs - are not kept separate from the conditionally excluded CRT materials, then the entire comingled pile would be subject to the CRT exclusion requirements or the hazardous waste regulations.

 The EPA generally encourages recycling of electronics products as they are made from valuable resources and highly engineered materials, including metals, plastics, and glass, all of which require energy to mine and manufacture them.
 Reusing and recycling consumer electronics conserves our natural resources and avoids air and water pollution, as well as greenhouse gas emissions that are caused by manufacturing virgin materials.

 Local municipality or solid waste collection programs, electronics manufacturers and retailers of electronics products may offer electronics collection programs or events for households.
 To find more information on electronics donation and recycling opportunities in your area, please visit, Where Can I Donate My Old Computer and Other Electronic Products?

-Moreover, entities that collect CRTs and CRT glass from households or CESQG businesses are subject to the general prohibition on open dumps (40 CFR part 257) and may become subject to RCRA, Superfund, or individual state clean-up authorities if mismanaged.
+Moreover, entities that collect CRTs and CRT glass from households or VSQG businesses are subject to the general prohibition on open dumps (40 CFR part 257) and may become subject to RCRA, Superfund, or individual state clean-up authorities if mismanaged.